System Preferences is an application which allows to manage the settings of many aspects of the gnustep environment and its applications.

 Themes, Date & Time, File System, Modifier Keys, Fonts, Defaults and Volumes.

 The Color Schemes module is still supplied but not installed by default anymore since its functionality is superseded by the Themes panel.
-However if Themes are not desired then it can still be installed and used.

 The PreferencePanes framework Reference is here.